 "You'd tell Ness."

-He really doesn't know where that came from.
-Claus just stares. "...I guess."
+He really doesn't know where that came from, but it sounded way too bitter for his own taste.
+Claus just stares, equally surprised. "...I guess."

 "Why won't you tell me?"